Cinque Terre visiting all 5 towns

 Travel to Cinque Terre five towns

-Cinque Terre (five lands) is the name given to the area in Italy’s Ligurian region, made up of five coastal towns.
-No doubt you’ve seen photos of the villages with houses built right on the cliff edge.
-For us, being able to travel to Cinque Terre was like a dream come true.
+Cinque Terre (five lands) is the name given to the area in Italy’s Ligurian region, which consists of five coastal towns.
+You’ve probably seen photos of the villages with houses built right on the cliff edge.
+For us, traveling to Cinque Terre was like a dream come true.
+We planned our two-night itinerary so we could visit all five towns.

-Disclaimer: Links in this post are affiliate.
+Disclaimer: Links in this post are affiliates.
 Purchasing through them earns us a small commission at no extra cost to you.
 Thank you for your support!

-To travel to Cinque Terre from Rome, we first had to get a train to La Spezia, which connects to all five towns.
+To travel to Cinque Terre from Rome, we first had to get a train to La Spezia (this station connects to all five towns).
 From most other places, you will also need to connect at La Spezia.
 There are some direct routes to Monterosso.
 Our journey from Rome to La Spezia was just over 3 hours.
-We left Cinque Terre from La Spezia and travelled to Florence, with a stop in Pisa on the way.
+When we left Cinque Terre we travelled from La Spezia to Florence, stopping in Pisa on the way.

 Cinque Terre train